CYL-B/big-three/README.md

 ## Built with
 - Fastify : server built with Node
+- React Query : to fetch and manage data
 - NodeJs : javascript engine to execute code on the server side
 - React
 - React router dom